YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-listening-(toefl).md

 ### key hints

-Listening is to find main idea, purpose, conclusion, attitude
+Listening is to find main idea, conclusion, attitude, detail

+## What?

+### conversation

 * main idea
-* purpose: inference, comparison, cause
+  * the speaker will tell us and we should write it down
+* conclusion
+  * In the end of conversation, make sure to write down the conclusion
+* attitudes
+  * must, surprising, interesting ...
+  * emphasis: repetition, transition, heavy tone, pause, slow
+* details
-* conclusion: definition
+  * definition
+  * comparison
-* attitude: emphasis
+  * cause

-## What?

-give an example
+### lecture

 ## Reference